 How can bones become damaged?

-There are several factors that can increase the risk of our bones becoming damaged.
+Several factors can increase the risk of our bones becoming damaged.
 Some of the most common are…

-• How much calcium you get.
-A diet that’s low in calcium can contribute to reduced bone density (the amount of calcium and other minerals that are found in your bones), premature bone loss, and an increased risk of fracture.
+- How much calcium we get.
+A diet that’s low in calcium can contribute to reduced bone density (the amount of calcium and other minerals found in your bones), premature bone loss, and an increased risk of fracture.

-• Physical activity.
-People who don’t get enough physical exercise are more at risk of developing osteoporosis than people who do regular exercise.
+Physical activity.
+People who don’t get enough exercise are more at risk of developing osteoporosis than those who do regular exercise.

-• Tobacco.
+- Tobacco.
 Smoking affects the body’s ability to absorb calcium, which can cause reduced bone density.
-Several studies show that smoking is a risk factor for osteoporosis and bone fracture.
+Several studies show that smoking is a risk factor for osteoporosis and bone fractures.

-• Size.
-People who are very underweight (with a BMI of 19 or under) are more at risk of developing osteoporosis, as they usually have less bone mass to draw from.
+Size.
+Significantly underweight people (with a BMI of 19 or under) are more at risk of developing osteoporosis, as they usually have less bone mass.

-• Family history.
-If you have a parent or sibling who has osteoporosis, or a family history of fractures, this can increase the risk of you developing osteoporosis yourself.
+- Family history.
+If you have a parent or sibling who has osteoporosis or a family history of fractures, this can increase your risk.

-• Hormone levels.
-Reduced oestrogen levels caused by menopause can lead to bone loss, and in men, reduced testosterone levels can cause bone loss too.
+- Hormone levels.
+Reduced oestrogen levels caused by menopause can lead to bone loss, and in men, reduced testosterone levels can cause bone loss.
 Having increased levels of thyroid hormones in your system for too long can also reduce bone density.

-• Eating disorders.
-People who have suffered from eating disorders like anorexia or bulimia can often have a lower bone density and reduced bone strength.
-Consequently, this can make their risk of developing osteoporosis or fracturing bones higher.
+- Eating disorders.
+People who have suffered from eating disorders like anorexia or bulimia can often have lower bone density and reduced bone strength.
+Consequently, this can increase their risk of developing osteoporosis or fracturing bones.

 9 ways to improve bone health

-So what are some of the best ways we can improve our bone health?
+So, what are some of the best ways to improve bone health?

-The good news is that many of these changes can easily be implemented in our day-to-day lives, and have the added benefit of boosting our overall health, as well as that of our bones.
+The good news is that many of these changes can be easily implemented in our day-to-day lives and have the benefit of boosting our overall health, as well as that of our bones.

 1. Eat more vegetables